RAZOR BLADE SMILE

 That aside, there is much silliness to Razor Blade Smile.
 It befalls the pitfall of the modern vampire film all the chic sophistication falls into camp with characters archly purring insults at one another.
 Worse, all the sophistication is revealed as being a pose via the not-quite-adequate budget and a sparse plot.
 The plot makes a major mistake at the end where it reveals everything that happened to just be an elaborate game played between two bored people.
 It is an infuriating ending on the order of revealing everything to be a dream or a Virtual Reality illusion, that renders everything that has happened throughout irrelevant.

-Director Jake West subsequently went onto make the gore comedy Evil Aliens (2005), Pumpkinhead: Ashes to Ashes (2006), the horror film Doghouse (2009) and the S is for Speed segment of The ABCs of Death (2012), while he has also directed extras documentaries for a dvd re-releases of classic horror movies.
+Director Jake West subsequently went onto make the gore comedy Evil Aliens (2005), Pumpkinhead: Ashes to Ashes (2006), Doghouse (2009) about zombie women and the S is for Speed segment of The ABCs of Death (2012), while he has also directed extras documentaries for a dvd re-releases of classic horror movies.